Table of Contents

 7. Etsy

 Etsy may be best known as a platform for artists to sell their handmade goods and launch a low-cost side hustle.
 But the site also allows you to list some used goods.
 However, you can only resell in the “Vintage” and “Craft Supplies” categories.
-There is a listing fee of 20 cents per item, and, when you sell an item, there’s a transaction fee of 6.5% of the price, plus the amount you charge for shipping and gift wrapping.
+There is a listing fee of 20 cents per item, and, when you sell an item, there’s a transaction fee of 6.5% of the price.
+You may also need to pay a fee to open your Etsy shop.[4]

 8. thredUP

 An online consignment and thrift store, thredUP sells thousands of major brands.
 You can send your gently used clothing directly to the service.
-If they accept (and sell) your clothing, you can choose from cash or credit.
+If they accept (and sell) your clothing, you can earn ThredUp credit, which you can convert into cash.
+If your item sells in its listing window, you’ll earn a percentage of the selling price.
+This can be anywhere from 3% to 80%, depending on the item’s sales price.

 đź’ˇ Quick Tip: If you’re saving for a short-term goal — whether it’s a vacation, a wedding, or the down payment on a house — consider opening a high-yield savings account.
 The higher APY that you’ll earn will help your money grow faster, but the funds stay liquid, so they are easy to access when you reach your goal.